dyrdadev/first-person-controller-for-unity/README.md

 ## Quick Start

 1. **Install the First Person Controller:** Install this package as described [below](#install-the-package).
 2. **Install UniRx:** The package depends on [UniRx](https://github.com/neuecc/UniRx).
 Unfortunately, this dependency cannot be included automatically.
 The reason is described below in the ["Special Dependencies"](#unirx) section.
 You have to include UniRx in your project.
-UniRx is available [via Asset Store](https://assetstore.unity.com/packages/tools/integration/unirx-reactive-extensions-for-unity-17276) or you can include it [as UPM package](https://github.com/neuecc/UniRx#upm-package).
+UniRx is available [as UPM package](https://github.com/neuecc/UniRx#upm-package) or you can import it [from the Asset Store](https://assetstore.unity.com/packages/tools/integration/unirx-reactive-extensions-for-unity-17276).
 3. **Update to Unity's new Input System** This package uses Unity's [Input System](https://docs.unity3d.com/2020.2/Documentation/Manual/com.unity.inputsystem.html) package.
 When asked from Unity, update to Unity's new Input System.
 Alternatively, you can implement your own ```FirstPersonControllerInput``` class and ignore the existing PlayerInput folder.
 4. **Explore your scene:** Add the "FirstPersonPlayer" prefab from the package to your scene.
 Now you can explore your scene with the First-Person Controller.